CristinaMoraru/VirClust/README.md

       + pVOGs/
       + VOGDB/

-## If you can't create the conda env from the YAML file, then do:
+## If you can't create the conda env from the YAML file, then create the VirClust environment manually:
 ```bash
 conda create -n VirClust
 conda activate VirClust